-Because gerontology falls under the social science field, Ph.D. students are trained to become researchers, scientists, and educators who use critical thinking and problem solving to advocate for the elderly and help them live their best lives.
-With the elite credentials, you will truly be an expert in this evolving field.
+Because gerontology falls under the social science field, Ph.D. students are trained to become researchers, scientists, and educators who use critical thinking and problem-solving to advocate for the elderly and help them live their best lives.
+With elite credentials, you will truly be an expert in this evolving field.
 Some common careers include:

 - Clinical gerontologists

 - Direct service provider

 Professional gerontologists may work in a variety of settings, including:

 - Community and human service organizations